 A credit card authorisation of £200 is required on arrival to act as a deposit.
 If no credit card is available, an alternative will be requested.
 We require at least 1 week of accommodation to be paid at the time of booking.
-We can only secure accommodation with full payment of the accommodation period required.
+We can only secure accommodation for the period that has been paid for in full.

-No refunds are given after a student has started their course.
+No refunds are given after the student’s date of arrival.
 If a student leaves the residence early a credit will be placed on their account for them to redeem their residence booking at a later date (subject to availability), valid for up to a year from the date of issue.

 ETC reserves the right to request that a student leaves the residence, with no refund payable, if he or she fails to respect the residence rules.